cp-algorithms/cp-algorithms/src/data_structures/fenwick.md

 **Note:** The Fenwick tree presented here uses one-based indexing.
 Many people use a version of the Fenwick tree that uses zero-based indexing.
 Both versions are equivalent in terms of time and memory complexity.
+The zero-based version is provided later in the article.

 Now we can write some pseudo-code for the two operations mentioned above.
 Below, we get the sum of elements of $A$ in the range $[1, r]$ and update (increase) some element $A_i$: